pagkly/Zed/Investopedia3/Short Selling.md

 ## Understanding Short Selling

 Wimpy of the famous _Popeye_ comic strip would have been a perfect short seller.
 The comic character was famous for saying he would "gladly pay next Tuesday for a hamburger today."
-In short selling, the seller opens a position by borrowing shares, usually from a [broker-dealer](https://www.investopedia.com/terms/b/broker-dealer.asp).
-[The short seller will try to make money](https://www.investopedia.com/ask/answers/how-does-one-make-money-short-selling/) on the use of those shares before they must return them to the lender.
+In short selling, the seller opens a position by borrowing shares, usually from a [[broker-dealer]](https://www.investopedia.com/terms/b/broker-dealer.asp). [[The short seller will try to make money]](https://www.investopedia.com/ask/answers/how-does-one-make-money-short-selling/) on the use of those shares before they must return them to the lender.

-To open a short position, a trader must have a [margin account](https://www.investopedia.com/terms/m/marginaccount.asp) and will usually have to pay interest on the value of the borrowed shares while the position is open.
-Also, the [Financial Industry Regulatory Authority, Inc.](https://www.investopedia.com/terms/f/finra.asp) (FINRA), which enforces the rules and regulations governing registered brokers and broker-dealer firms in the United States, the New York Stock Exchange (NYSE), and the [Federal Reserve](https://www.investopedia.com/terms/f/frb.asp) have set minimum values for the amount that the margin account must maintain—known as the [maintenance margin](https://www.investopedia.com/terms/m/maintenancemargin.asp).1 If an investor's account value falls below the maintenance margin, more funds are required, or the position might be sold by the broker.
+To open a short position, a trader must have a [[margin account]](https://www.investopedia.com/terms/m/marginaccount.asp) and will usually have to pay interest on the value of the borrowed shares while the position is open.
+Also, the [[Financial Industry Regulatory Authority, Inc.]](https://www.investopedia.com/terms/f/finra.asp) (FINRA), which enforces the rules and regulations governing registered brokers and broker-dealer firms in the United States, the New York Stock Exchange (NYSE), and the [[Federal Reserve]](https://www.investopedia.com/terms/f/frb.asp) have set minimum values for the amount that the margin account must maintain—known as the [[maintenance margin]](https://www.investopedia.com/terms/m/maintenancemargin.asp).1 If an investor's account value falls below the maintenance margin, more funds are required, or the position might be sold by the broker.

 To close a short position, a trader buys the shares back on the market—hopefully at a price less than what they borrowed the asset—and returns them to the lender or broker.
 Traders must account for any interest charged by the broker or commissions charged on trades.